 Plan for the day ahead

-Not only is it great because it removes meaningless distractions from your day, but it can also end up saving you money.
+It removes meaningless distractions from your day, and it can also save you money.

 If you already know what you’re wearing, eating, and doing, the next day before you go to bed, then you don’t waste precious time the next day worrying about making these little decisions.
-You are able to wake up with a purpose and get directly into the ‘meat and potatoes’ of the day.
+You are able to wake up with a purpose and get focused.
 Less faff, more hustle.

 We all have millions of things that we need to do in both our personal and professional lives.
-For many of us, it’s an ever-expanding list that often feels totally out of control.
-Don’t get overwhelmed, instead; prioritise!
+Don’t get overwhelmed, though: prioritise!

 Do the hardest work in the morning